 Secondly, turn off your Garmin and Strava, and make sure to take in the lanes and the scenery, it’s a really important part of the Surrey Hills experience.

 5. Are there any really good café stops in your area?

-As I start and finish my rides in Dorking, then Dorking Deli on West Street is great for an end of ride stop (delicious breakfasts), or Peaslake Village Stores for a mid-stop ride – their cheese straws are legendary.
+As I start and finish my rides in Dorking, then the high street is great for an end of ride stop as there are lots of choices, or Peaslake Village Stores for a mid-stop ride – their cheese straws are legendary.

 6. Is there anything that we shouldn’t miss?

 If you want to make sure you’ve ridden the biggest challenges in the area then add Barhatch Lane and White Down into your route.

 Check out this ride guide if you want full details!
 This is what the map/profile looks like:

 Or, if you’re looking for something particularly masochistic then try the infamous Leith Hill Octopus!

 7. What’s the best village/town/city for us to stay in to explore the area?

 Dorking is the hub of it all, with hills in pretty much every direction, lots of great pubs and cafes, a giant cockerel statue, and an awesome bike shop too – what’s not to love about it?